 4. Knee Support

-If your problems with knee pain are chronic, it may be wise to consider investing in a knee support or brace that can help to stabilize and strengthen the joint.
+If your problems with knee pain are chronic, it may be wise to consider investing in knee support or a brace that can help to stabilize and strengthen the joint.
 A brace can help you regain your preferred level of activity, faster.
 Plus, you can feel a little safer in your day-to-day life.

-By increasing the stability of the affected joint, a good support or brace can reduce strain and pressure on the joint when walking.
+By increasing the stability of the affected joint, good support or brace can reduce strain and pressure on the joint when walking.
 This will improve the strength of the muscles and ligaments, and reduce pain.
 A doctor or physiotherapist can give you the best brace for your needs.

 (Also read: Good Cardio Workouts For Those With a Bad Knee)